xupisco/logd.me/README.md

 ## TODO

 A lot, building a trello board...
+Now with automatic deploy to [Heroku](http://owncrm-dev.herokuapp.com)!

 ## UNDER MIT LICENSE